 - Once the case is closed the watch is then tested for water resistance and the final aesthetic, timekeeping and power reserve checks are made to ensure the watch is performing correctly.

 - The watch is opened and electronic components checked using specific testing equipment.

 - Replacement of the battery and gaskets as appropriate to the watch model.

 - Tested for water resistance.
 Final aesthetic and timekeeping checks to ensure the watch is performing correctly.

 We will rectify any defects arising from any service provided by us provided you report such defects to us as soon as reasonably possible.
-In respect of a partial repair service, within 12 months of the date of purchase; or in respect of a full service, within 12 months of the date of purchase with the exception of Vintage repairs which will receive a 6 month warranty.
+The warranty period for partial repairs and full service is 24 months.
 We reserve the right to invalidate the warranty if repairs are performed by persons not authorised by us to take such action.
 Provision of the warranty will be free of charge.
 We will decide in our absolute discretion whether provision of the warranty will be in the form of a repair or the replacement of a part of the watch.
 Evidence of purchase must be provided and any replaced parts pass into our ownership.
 Limit of warranty.
 The provision of services under warranty neither extends the terms of the warrant nor sets in motion a new warranty period.

 The provisions of this warranty do not extend to defects caused by general wear and tear, accident, negligence or lack of care; or component parts that are expected to require periodic replacement.

 I now have my watch back and can I say what an incredible service you guys offer!
 From start to finish it was easy and comfortable, pricing was great and the packaging is second to none.
 Thank you very much, I will be using you again in the future and letting friends know about your service.Mr Pope